-During the 2015-2016 Program Year, the City of Lancaster allocated its CDBG funds on project priorities that included revitalization/blight reduction efforts and public services related to housing, homelessness, special/community development needs.
-The City performed several rehabilitation and improvement projects at local parks as well as the installation of an ADA compliant pool chair lift.
-These projects were designed to benefit the residents located in residential areas where 51 percent or more of the persons are of low to moderate income.
-20 low-and moderate -income homeowners received assistance to rehabilitate their homes to address safety, habitability, or disabled access issues via participation in our residential grant programs.
-Supportive human services were provided to over 1,000 City residents.
+During the 2016-2017 Program Year, the City of Lancaster allocated its CDBG funds toward project priorities that included revitalization/blight reduction efforts and public services related to housing, homelessness, and special/community development needs.
+Six (6) extremely low-income homeowners received assistance to rehabilitate their homes to address safety, habitability, or disabled access issues via participation in our residential grant programs.
+The City also provided downpayment assistance to two (2) income qualifying households.
+This assistance removed a barrier to home ownership and facilitated permanent affordable housing for benefiting households.
+Supportive human services were provided to over 1,200 City residents which is a slight increase over the number of individuals served in the prior reporting period.